sphinx-doc/sphinx/doc/web/quickstart.rst

                         search='xapian')

 You'll only need one of these for each set of documentation you will be working with.
-You can then call it's :meth:`~.WebSupport.get_document` method to access individual documents::
+You can then call its :meth:`~.WebSupport.get_document` method to access individual documents::

    contents = support.get_document('contents')